me76/mixpanel-blackberry/README.txt

 and use each of them from their own thread.
 It is *not* guaranteed that you can use the same instance of Mixpanel from multiple threads safely.

+Tracker.track takes a QString event name, and a QVariantMap of properties to associate with the event.
+The map should contain only contain types that are associated with primitive JSON values, QVariantLists and QVariantMaps;
+otherwise, the values will appear as "null" in Mixpanel.

 Callers should call stopTracking() just before the main thread of their application exits. stopTracking() will wait for all outstanding tracking calls to complete, and stop the internal tracking thread, to insure all data is written to disk or